 Douglas L. Patch

-Doug represents clients on energy matters, primarily in regulatory, administrative and legislative venues.
-He also serves as an arbitrator and mediator as part of his alternative dispute resolution practice.
-Doug has represented clients before the Public Utilities Commission, Site Evaluation Committee, Department of Safety and in other administrative proceedings.
-He has helped obtain regulatory approvals for electric generation facilities, including wind farms and other generating facilities, has represented clients seeking approval for mergers, acquisitions and transfers of ownership, and has conducted due diligence reviews for potential purchasers.
-He has represented utilities and intervened in utility proceedings for various companies, organizations, ratepayer groups, and municipalities.
-Through his alternative dispute resolution practice he has mediated and arbitrated issues related to electric, telecommunications and water industries, as well as environmental matters.
+Doug represents clients on energy matters, primarily in regulatory, administrative, and legislative venues.
+Doug has represented clients before the Public Utilities Commission, Site Evaluation Committee, Department of Safety, and in other administrative proceedings as well as before the New Hampshire Supreme Court.
+He has worked on regulatory approvals for electric generation facilities, including wind, solar, and other generating facilities, has represented clients seeking approval for mergers, acquisitions, and transfers of ownership, and has conducted due diligence reviews for potential purchasers.
+He has represented utilities and intervened in siting and utility proceedings for various companies, competitive suppliers, organizations, ratepayer groups, and municipalities, on natural gas, electric transmission, and water issues.
+Through his alternative dispute resolution practice he has mediated and arbitrated issues related to electric, telecommunications, and water industries, as well as environmental matters.

-In addition to fifteen years in private practice representing a variety of clients, Doug brings twenty-three years of public service experience to his practice, including a nine and one-half year term as Chairman of the New Hampshire Public Utilities Commission, three and one-half years as an Assistant Attorney General, and six years as Assistant Commissioner for the Department of Safety.
+In addition to nineteen years in private practice representing a variety of clients, Doug brings twenty-three years of public service experience to his practice, including a nine-and-one-half year term as Chairman of the New Hampshire Public Utilities Commission, three and one-half years as an Assistant Attorney General, and six years as Assistant Commissioner for the Department of Safety.

 - Represented Granite Reliable Power in obtaining approval for a 99MW wind project